isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Preconditions should be part of the interface rather than part of the implementation, but we don't yet have the language facilities to do that.
-Once language support becomes avaliable (e.g., see the [contract proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf)) we will adopt the standaversion of preconditions, postconditoions, and assertions.
+Once language support becomes available (e.g., see the [contract proposal](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0380r1.pdf)) we will adopt the standard version of preconditions, postconditions, and assertions.

 ##### Note